Wondering how to get equity out of your home? We’ll discuss several alternative ways you can access taking equity out of your home.

 This is especially true if you choose a more traditional option like a home equity loan (second mortgage), home equity line of credit (HELOC), cash-out refinancing, reverse mortgage, or shared appreciation company.

-Let’s take a closer look at taking equity of your home.
+Let’s take a closer look at how to take equity out of your home.

 1. Home Equity Loan

-What is known as a home equity loan, or second mortgage, is a fixed-term loan that’s based on how much equity you’ve already built.
+What is known as a home equity loan, or second mortgage, is a type of secured loan that’s based on how much equity you’ve already built.

-To access home equity loans or second mortgages, you apply for a set amount, and if you’re approved, you’ll receive the money in an upfront, lump-sum payment.
-Once you’ve received the funds, you’ll be responsible for paying them back based on a fixed interest rate and schedule of interest payments, in a structure that’s similar to a fixed-rate mortgage.
+To access home equity loans or second mortgages, the loan balance is fixed and you receive the funds in a lump sum payment once your application is approved.
+Once you’ve received the funds, you’ll be responsible for paying them back based on a fixed interest rate and schedule of interest payments, in a structure that’s similar to fixed mortgage rates.